 St. Gregory says: "Inward knowledge is not cognisable unless there is a cessation from outward embarrassments, and our mind is never caught up to the force of inward contemplation, unless it be first carefully lulled to rest from all agitation of earthly desires."
 (Morals in Job, V, 55.)
 Again: "The voice of God is heard when, with minds at ease, we rest from the bustle of this world, and the divine precepts are pondered by us in the deep silence of the mind."
-(Ibid., XXIII, 27.) mind cannot be perfect in this life, it is not said that there was silence in heaven a whole hour, but about half an hour; because as soon as the mind begins to raise itself, and to be inundated with the light of interior quiet, the turmoil of thoughts soon comes back, and it is thrown into disorder from itself, and being disordered it is blinded."
+(Ibid., XXIII, 27.)

+inundated with the light of interior quiet, the turmoil of thoughts soon comes back, and it is thrown into disorder from itself, and being disordered it is blinded."
+27

-The Yoga Sūtra helps us to develop a single-minded concentration on the Supreme.
+The Yoga $S\bar{u}tra$ helps us to develop a single-minded concentration on the Supreme.
 It asks us to be still, to cease from struggle, to wait and let the light within shine forth.
 It assumes that the soul is the vehicle of the Spirit even as the body is the vehicle of the soul.

-Concentration may be attained by fixing the mind on on the Inner Light, which is beyond sorrow, or on the heart of an illumined soul that is free from passion or on any divine form or symbol that appeals to one as good.
+Concentration may be attained by fixing the mind on the Inner Light, which is beyond sorrow, or on the heart of an illumined soul that is free from passion or on any divine form or symbol that appeals to one as good.
 Concentration is not a swoon or a trance.
 It is an act of close attention.
 Plotinus asks us to take the inward way, lay aside all that is other than God and in the solitude of the self "behold that solitary dwelling existence, the Apart, the Unmingled, the Pure, that upon which all things depend, for which all look and live and act and know, the source of life and of Intellection and of Being."